Tiger Sahib

-Retired circus tiger
+Retired circus tigers

 Jill before her rescue at circus training